Manzanita tornado

-On October 14, 2016, a rare tornado struck the city of Manzanita, Oregon.
+In the morning hours of October 14, 2016, a rare and strong tornado struck the city of Manzanita, Oregon.
 A powerful extratropical cyclone traversing the Pacific Ocean produced localized supercell thunderstorms along coastal Oregon.
 The Portland branch of the National Weather Service issued a record-breaking ten tornado warnings that morning for their forecast area.
 One particular cell spawned an EF2 tornado at 8:18 a.m.
 PDT (15:18 UTC) which traveled through the center of Manzanita.
 Although it lasted only two minutes, the tornado damaged 128 homes, rendered one uninhabitable, and downed one-third of the city's trees.
 No injuries or deaths were reported and damage reached $1 million.

 A state of emergency was declared for Manzanita immediately after the tornado; however, clean-up operations had to be delayed for two days as another storm system impacted the region.
 In the months following the tornado, approximately $70,000 was raised through various donations.